Exhibitions at Bruce Castle Museum

 Celebrating 35 years as a radical mas band in Tottenham bringing carnival to the streets of London, the People's World Carnival Band (external link) is the inspiration for a colourful new exhibition about costumes and carnival in Haringey.
 Look back at their history of working with young people and the local community and see how they create their vibrant and elaborate costumes.
 Find out about the origins of carnival and festivities from around the world, alongside past local carnivals from Tottenham and Hornsey.

-Please note: check with the Museum in advance if you want to make a specific visit to this exhibition on a weekday, as many local schools are visiting it during the month of October.
+Please note: check with the Museum in advance if you want to make a specific visit to this exhibition on a weekday, as many local schools are visiting it.

 Location: Compton Gallery